-- 1.77 Water Quality Control Adams, MIT - 10.34 Numerical Methods Applied to Chemical Engineering Green/Swan, MIT - 7.410 Applied Statistics Solow, WHOI, Spring interfere with course schedules.
-If you are planning on participating in a cruise that will result in missed classes, it is important that you discuss the situation with faculty member(s) teaching the class before it begins to develop a plan for you to cover the missed material.
+1.77 Water Quality Control - Adams, MIT 10.34 Numerical Methods Applied to Chemical Engineering - Green/Swan, MIT 7.410 Applied Statistics - Solow, WHOI, Spring

 It is impossible to keep this list current as course schedules and instructors change frequently.
 Please check the MIT/WHOI website and the MIT course catalog, which are modified every year.
 JP students are typically the best source of information on course quality and usefulness.